toddsifleet/retrypy/README.rst

 ::

     def custom_matcher(e, call_count):
-        # never fail ther first time no matter what
+        # never fail their first time no matter what
         if call_count == 1:
             return True